battre/autocomplete-attribute-explainer/README.md

   A new `autofill` attribute allows us to be more flexible with the syntax and would not throw off browsers that don't implement the new logic.

-* **Blank slate for autocomplete="off"**: The autocomplete spec contains the `off` keyword which is set on many websites where one would not expect it.
+* (out of scope for this proposal but possibly relevant:) **Blank slate for autocomplete="off"**: The autocomplete spec contains the `off` keyword which is set on many websites where one would not expect it.
+Some browsers (e.g.
-  Some browsers (e.g. Google Chrome) decided to ignore `autocomplete="off"` because the autofill feature would feel broken from a user's perspective.
+  Google Chrome) decided to ignore `autocomplete="off"` because the autofill feature would feel broken from a user's perspective.
 There are probably a series of reasons to block autocomplete:
   * The website never requests autofill because it is unlikely that the user enters their personal information.
 E.g. if the user is working in a call center and enters customer's data.